lewisdaly/mywell-server/paper/tech4dev_abstract.md

 MyWell is a tool for helping build communities around the need to share groundwater.
 While not a solution in and of itself, we see MyWell as an instrument that can be used to facilitate conversations about groundwater,...

 ## Results

 This case study evaluates MyWell's implementation in 2 watersheds in rural west India.

-We demonstrate that MyWell can be used at multiple levels to enable data-driven farming at multiple levels of a "value chain", specifically for abetter groundwater understanding to smallholder farmers.
-We also demonstrate how MyWell empowers low level stakeholders to be a part of citizen science, and actively involved in a solution to the groundwater problem.
+We demonstrate that MyWell can be used from feature and smartphones, and allow farmers to crowdsource well, rainfall and checkdam readings, and access the data-driven insights into the groundwater situation.

+We also show how the potential for MyWell to empower smallholder farmers and villages to contribute to science, and be actively involved seeking village-led solutions to groundwater scarcity.

+We see limitations in what MyWell - as a technological tool - can do alone, and show how technology facilitating groundwater intervention must exist within a larger program targeting social and economic aspects of groundwater management.

 ## Future

-Beyond groundwater, the MyWell approach also has potential to impact other aspects of ___ in resource-scarce environments.

-We see MyWell as a platform for sharing water knowledge, and allow for grassroots citizen science to take place.
-The typical narrative of groundwater conservation is a top down approach; well informed research leads to recommendations to farmers to use less groundwater; advice that often goes unheeded.
-The MyWell approach is the opposite.
-MyWell allows for farmers to engage in science, and see for themselves the groundwater scarcity problem.
-This allows them to make their own decisions to share groundwater, and combats the tradgedy of the commons.

 While this study evaluates MyWell's use in 2 watersheds in rural India, MyWell is not limited to these places, or even India.
-Future research should apply MyWell to other countries and groundwater situations...
+Future research and applications of MyWell will translate this approach to other countries, with differing groundwater situations.

-MyWell also has considerable network effects; the more wells being monitored with this technology, the more valuable the information gathered is, and the more insights for data-driven action it can deliver across multiple stakeholder levels.
+The value of data collected by MyWell also has considerable network effects, hence scaling up the number of watersheds monitored by MyWell will increase the value of information delivered by MyWell.
+The more insights to be gained from MyWell, the more valuable the information gathered is, and the more insights for data-driven action it can deliver across multiple stakeholder levels.

-We also would see MyWell integrate with existing tools to allow for more researchers.
-We are currently planning an integration with CGMN...
-This increases the utility of MyWell for other groundwater researchers...
+MyWell is primarily targeted to smallholder farmers, but the insights it delivers can be used across many levels of groundwater management, from other researchers to policy makers.
+We would see MyWell expand its features and integrations with other platforms to allow for other groundwater stakeholders to glean insights from MyWell.

+Beyond groundwater, we also see potential for the MyWell approach to be applied to other resource-scarce environments. eg.?